sjain882/OMSI-Presentation-Tools/README.md

 ‎
 ## Important!

-- Due to the nature of this app, it is possible some game anti-cheats will flag this software.
+- Due to the nature of this tool, it is possible some game anti-cheats will flag this software.

 - Thus, **please ensure you keep all other games closed while running OMSI 2 with OMSI Presentation Tools, especially if they have an anti-cheat.**